 We used to make things in this country. #216: HMCS Thiepval

 The HMCS Thiepval was a naval trawler built in 1917, the seventh ship built at the Kingston Shipyards.
 This class of ship was used for antisubmarine patrols off Canada's east coast during WW1.
-Her use ended with the end of the war and she was decommissioned in 1920.
-She was recommissioned in 1923 and used as the Pacific Ocean support vessel for a round-the-world flight attempt by British pilot Stuart Maclaren.
-Her end came in 1930 when she struck a rock off the BC coast.
+Decommissioned at the end of the war she was reactivated in 1923 for use as the Pacific Ocean support vessel for a round-the-world flight attempt by British pilot Stuart Maclaren.
+In 1930 Thiepval struck a rock off the BC coast and was sunk.